Assassin's Creed x 7 Microsoft Xbox 360 Game Bundle

 Condition: Very Good.
 Everything is in Very Good condition, there is a slight dig to a couple of the cases nothing major.
-Fully tested and working.
+Fully tested and working

 In the year 2012, a seemingly ordinary bartender named Desmond Miles is abducted by a mysterious organization.
 The captors attach Desmond to a strange device called "Animus", which allows him to access the memory of his ancestor, an assassin named Altaïr.
 For some reason, the reconstruction of Altaïr's memories is vital to the captors.